mlibrary/about-amherst/src/content/community/2020-10-14-another-community-post.md

 Professor Martel recommends Walter Benjamin’s *Critique of Violence* as a great read that explains how “the police are this violent, chaotic force that are \[unfortunately] the reality of the law.
 It’s the opposite of what law imagines itself to be.
 It’s the source of chaos not the solution to chaos.”
 In addition, Martel believes “it’s fair to say yet that racism is ending or anything like that, but \[I do] think that what \[George Floyd’s death has] done is it’s exposed the hypocrisy of a lot of white liberal apologies for racism.”
 Professor Martel’s words are strongly felt, and offer a view that urges us all to reflect upon our actions and thoughts as we look to the future.I hope *Unburied Bodies* as well as other open access resources (check out our instagram for our racial justice OA book list) can be tools for you and your friends, peers, and family to take one step further in the pursuit of knowledge, which lies at the core of Amherst and the ACP.

-Special thanks to Professor Martel for his willingness to contribute to this blog post through his interview.
+\* Special thanks to Professor Martel for his willingness to contribute to this blog post through his interview.

-Joy Won

-Class of 2023

-BIO:

-Joy is a rising sophomore at Amherst College majoring in English with an interest in educational and health equity.
+*Joy Won ('23) is a rising sophomore at Amherst College majoring in English with an interest in educational and health equity.
 As the Greg Call Summer Intern she dived into the world of open-access and hopes to learn more throughout her career at Amherst.
-In her spare time she plays with her kitten who has listened in on many of Joy’s Amherst classes during the last few months.
+In her spare time she plays with her kitten who has listened in on many of Joy’s Amherst classes during the last few months.*